FailAcademy/learning/adp-london/_lessons/week-04/01b-databases-postgres2.md

 ## Learning Objectives

 - Describe the difference between 'Foreign key' and 'Primary key'.
-- Create and query a 'linking table'
 - Add constraints to our Postgres schema.
+- Query a 'linking table'
 - Connect our Express app to a local Postgres database.
-- Query a local Postgres database from Node/Express using ```node-postgres```
+- Query a local Postgres database from our Express app using ```node-postgres```
 - Discover a new pattern of abstraction for dealing with methods that perform data-access.

 ---